 As an Amazon Associate we earn from qualifying purchases.

 An A cup and a B cup can sometimes have the same breast volume, but their bust and band size will be different.
-We discuss more differences between the A cup and B cup in our article below.
+I discuss more differences between the A cup and B cup in my article below.

 - A Cup vs B Cup General Overview